DWI Lawyer in El Paso

 A minor (someone under the age of 21) with a detectable amount of alcohol in their system can have their license suspended for 60 days on a first offense.
 The length of suspense increases to 120 days for a second offense and 180 for a third or subsequent offense.

-If your child was arrested for driving under the influence (DUI) in El Paso, contact our office to speak with an attorney today.
+If you or someone you love has been charged with driving under the influence (DUI), contact our office to speak with an El Paso DWI lawyer today.

-Were you or a loved one arrested for DWI in El Paso, TX?
-Contact our office at (915) 629-9988 for a free, no-obligation consultation.
-Let us help you understand your rights and provide a strategic defense in your case.
+Were you or a loved one arrested for DWI in Texas?
+Contact our El Paso criminal lawyer at (915) 629-9988 for a free, no-obligation consultation.
+Let our DWI lawyer help you understand your rights and provide a strategic defense in your case.
 A DWI conviction can impact your entire life, from your job and family to your license and freedom.
 Act now to protect your future.